Tarek And Christina El Moussa: No Drama On ‘Flip Or Flop’

 — E!
 News (@enews) February 24, 2017

-In the photos themselves, the former couple seems to be carrying on with business as usual.
+In the photos themselves, the former couple seem to be carrying on with business as usual.
 More than that, however, it doesn’t seem like they are showing up on set just to clock in and be done with it, so to speak.
 While they certainly are not on their way to reconciliation (in the romantic sense), it does seem as though they have repaired their relationship enough to actually be able to work together in a way that is both productive and comfortable.

-Tarek appeared on the Today show, and when asked about his children, he said the following.
+Tarek appeared on the Today show, and, when asked about his children, he added,

 “The number one goal is to co-parent our children and we have to make sure we remain friendly because we know how important it is for them to have good parents.”

-Christina echoed that sentiment during her appearance on Good Morning America.
+Christina echoed that sentiment during her appearance on Good Morning America,

 “Our primary focus is and always will be our kids.
 We continue to work together and there’s a lot of false stories and a lot of hype, but, in the end, we’re just normal, nice people who just want to be the best parents.”

-In a lot of ways, even though both of their personal lives have played out under a microscope in recent months, it seems that the pair are more than capable of handling anything that’s thrown their way, something that Christina El Moussa emphasized during the same interview on Good Morning America via Entertainment Tonight.
+In a lot of ways, even though both of their personal lives have played out under a microscope in recent months, it seems that the pair are more than capable of handling anything that’s thrown their way, something that Christina El Moussa emphasized during the same interview on Good Morning America via Entertainment Tonight,

 “You know, Tarek and I met 10 years ago through work.
 We went through a market crash… through cancer, infertility.
 Now we’re going through a very public divorce but, despite everything, our primary focus is, and always will be, our kids.”

-Speaking of their kids, the Flip or Flop stars and former couple share two children together, Taylor, 6, and Brayden, 1.
-One way or another, it seems as though both Tarek and Christina El Moussa are finding a way to make things work, not only for them and their successful business but, more importantly, their children.
+Speaking of their kids, the Flip or Flop stars and former couple share 2 children together, Taylor, 6, and Brayden, 1.
+One way or another, it seems as though both Tarek and Christina El Moussa are finding a way to make things work, not only for them and their successful business, but, more importantly, their children.

-Even though their marriage flopped, the couple has found a way to flip things in a positive direction since, and that’s something that Flip or Flop fans can certainly appreciate.
+Even though their marriage flopped, the couple have found a way to flip things in a positive direction since, and that’s something that Flip or Flop fans can certainly appreciate.

 #Party time at #Daddy's house!!!!
 We #love to #WWE wrestle!!! #Bigboy is getting #strong!!????????????????????????